 Accuracy of elevation data

 The accuracy of elevation data varies (for more information, see the ViewfinderPanoramas dem3 page).
 Note also that the elevation data is taken from a grid of points 3 seconds of arc (up to 92.5 metres) apart.
-MapGazer interpolates between these points, but if the points straddle a narrow feature or are on rugged terrain, for example, the elevation shown may not match spot heights and contours shown on the map.
+MapGazer interpolates between these points, but note that if the points straddle a narrow feature or are on rugged terrain, for example, the elevation shown may not match spot heights and contours shown on the map.
 Many maps, too, have inaccurate heights and contours.